TAMS-Group/cybergloveplus/README.md

 ### cybergloveplus_kinetic
-- ROS nodes for interfacing with our data globe
+- ROS nodes for interfacing with our data glove
 - Vlad's cybergloveplus package ported to ROS kinetic

 ### Usage